LumbricusPorpora/portfolio/README.md

 # Portfolio

-This is a portfolio containing some of my smple artworks.
-I'm an amateur illustrator, using Photoshop and SAI to finish my works.
+This is a portfolio containing some of my sample artworks.
+I'm an amateur illustrator, using Photoshop and Procreate to finish my work.